 Example # 1

-Jill is new in stock investing.
+Jill is new to stock investing.
 She wants to know whether she should invest in Burban Ltd., a biscuit company.
-So she asks her brother who is in stock investment for quite a while.
-Her brother, Jack advises that she should look at a bunch of financial ratios.
+So, she asks her brother, who has been in stock investment for quite a while.
+Jack, her brother, advises that she should look at many financial ratios.
 Jill figured out all the ratios except the forward price earning ratio.
-Help Jill find out the ratio by using the following information –
+Help Jill find out the ratio using the following information: -

 - Total Market Price of the stock – $1 million